Home / Blog / Best Balance Transfer Credit Cards of 2013

 1.)
 Discover it - 18 Month Balance Transfer

 Why does this new balance transfer card from Discover get the nod this year?
-Well, what sold us was the long-term value of the card, combined with the 18-month intro period - tied for the longest available on the market today.
+Well, what sold us was the long-term value of the card, combined with the 18-month intro period applied to balance transfers - tied for the longest available on the market today.
 The Discover it Card does charge a 3% fee to make your balance transfer - which is the standard rate for balance transfer fees - and that year-and-a-half intro period in which you'll pay NO interest applies to purchases and balance transfers alike.

 Along with the excellent BT offer, the Discover it - 18 Month Balance Transfer Card has one one of the very best rewards programs of any credit card; members will earn 5% cash back on rotating categories that vary each quarter, along with 1% cash back on all other purchases - an upgrade from the Discover More Card they're seeking to replace.
 This is simply our favorite balance transfer credit card offer of 2013.